Related articles

 SELECT * FROM users WHERE "users"."type" IN ($1, $2, $3) AND "users"."id" = 1 [["type", "User::Donor"], ["type", "User::Donor::Natural"], ["type", "User::Donor::Legal"]]

-One can put the blame on lazy code loading but I don’t.
-While I agree that inflection and lazy code loading cannot work hand in hand out-of-the-box, and since we can’t have a predictable/stable behavior from a mid-level model, it would be better to have AR’s documentation explicitely discourage nested STIs.
+You can blame it on loading lazy code, but I don't.
+If I agree that inflection and lazy code loading cannot work hand-in-hand as it is, and since we can't have predictable/stable behavior from a mid-level model, it would be best if the AR documentation consistently discouraged nested ITS.

 I'd rather not have a feature than one I can't rely on.

-Why does it work fine from the base class of a regular STI and not from a mid-level one?
+Why does it work well starting from the base class of a regular STI and not from a mid-level STI?

-The answer is found in the source code of ActiveRecord.
+The answer can be found in the ActiveRecord source code.

-When accessing the relation, ActiveRecord adds a type condition if needed:
+When accessing the relationship, ActiveRecord adds a type condition if necessary:

 # https://github.com/rails/rails/blob/6bc7c478ba469ad4b033125d6798d48f36d6be3e/activerecord/lib/active_record/core.rb#L306